 The following graph shows Futures pricing for CY 2024, 2025, 2026 and 2027 at Otahuhu (Auckland) for the last 2 years.

 Note that $100/MWh equates to 10c/kWh.

-Snow pack is an important way that hydro energy is stored over the winter months and released as hydro inflows in the spring.
-The following graph shows that snow pack stayed largely flat during the month, falling towards the end of September.
-Storage is now at close to the 75th percentile level seen in the last 30 years for this time of year in the important Waitaki catchment (feeds approx. 50% of the SI hydro generating capacity).
+Snowpack is an important way that hydro energy is stored over the winter months and released as hydro inflows in the spring.
+The following graph shows that the snowpack in the important Waitaki catchment is currently slightly above mean levels seen in the last 30 years for this time of year.
+Note this has not been updated since the middle of September.

 Climate outlook overview (from the MetService)

 Climate Drivers — Sea surface temperatures in the equatorial Pacific Ocean NINO3.4 area now exceed 1.5C degrees above average, meeting the strong El Nino criterion.
 All climate models strengthen the event further, between now and its likely peak around Christmas, with the majority of models forecasting an intense El Nino event for summer.
 In addition, a positive Indian Ocean Dipole event is now underway, which typically enhances the westerly flow of weather across New Zealand.
 The Southern Ocean should also periodically throw some stormy, cold, and unsettled bursts of wind and weather across the South Island through October, reinforcing the westerly pattern.
 Due to the windy September, the local Tasman Sea marine heat-wave has now ended, with sea surface temperatures currently near average, to a touch cooler than average, around the New Zealand coastline.
 This means that a marine heatwave will NOT be factor in our late spring or early summer weather patterns.